 Answer: The Bible stories in children's books must terrify little boys and girls, as they generally depict Isaac as a small boy, usually ten years old or younger, when he was about to be sacrificed.
 We will discover, however, that this was almost certainly not the case.

 The Catholic theologian Jerome says some Hebrews believed he was five, while Philo writes he was seven.
 Bishop Usher, the person who gave us his famous chronology of Biblical events, places the weaning at ten to twelve years of age.
 An average of all these opinions is that Isaac was around the age of six years old when his father was tested.

-The ancient tradition of Jewish Rabbis, as stated in the 1906 Jewish Encyclopedia, declares that the assumed death of Isaac caused his mother Sarah to perish.
+An ancient tradition of Jewish Rabbis states that the assumed death of Isaac caused his mother Sarah to perish (1906 Jewish Encyclopedia).
 They believe (without Biblical support) she died when she discovered, after Abraham and son left for Mount Moriah (Genesis 22:2), what was her husband's true goal that justified his travel.
 This logic, coupled with the fact that Sarah gave birth to Isaac when she was ninety years old (Genesis 17:17), and perished when she was 127 (Genesis 23:1), leads to their conclusion that this event happened at the age of thirty-seven.

 The first century Jewish historian Josephus also took a stab at how old Isaac was when his father was commanded to sacrifice him.
 In his huge volume tracing Jewish history from creation to the first century A.D., forward, he states, "Now Isaac was twenty-five years old.
 And as he was building the altar, he asked his father what he was about to offer, since there was no animal there for an oblation . . ."
 (Antiquities of the Jews, Book 1, Chapter 13).